H1B1 WORK VISA FOR CHILE AND SINGAPORE PROFESSIONALS

 As an experienced Immigration Attorney, I can help with the following:

-- Educational Evaluation (to prove work experience is equal to a college degree);
+- Educational Evaluation (to prove foreign degree is equal to a American 4 year degree);

 - Labor Condition Application (LCA);

 - Transfer from an H4 Visa to an H1B1 Visa;

 - Transfer from an F-1 Student Visa to an H1B1 Visa;

 - Transfer from a B1/B2 Visa to an H1B1 Visa; or,